 Summary: The County has demonstrated consistency in its planning and execution of the above strategies and is poised to handle all economic events.
 The County has and will continue to follow conservative values and limit exposure to unnecessary risk.
 The Williamson County Commissioners' Court recognizes the need to effectively manage short and long-term financial matters.
 It will continue to act with speed in identifying early opportunities to reprioritize projects and investments and adjust strategies where necessary.
-The Williamson County Commissioners' Court recognizes the need to effect the reprioritize projects and investments and adjust strategies where necessary.
+The Williamson County Commissioners' Court recognizes:

-- Cash flow is key to strategic flexibility - o Early action is necessary to preserve capital - o A periodic examination and possible restructure of operations will maximize resources - A focus on core activities is essential - Regular monitoring of financial and operational key performance measurements enhances efficiency and effectiveness
+- Cash flow is key to strategic flexibility - o Early action is necessary to preserve capital - A periodic examination and possible restructure of operations will maximize resources - A focus on core activities is essential - Regular monitoring of financial and operational key performance measurements enhances efficiency and effectiveness